ALF28Dev/CoinRecognition/README.md

 <img width="1173" alt="Screenshot 2021-12-27 at 20 32 00" src="https://user-images.githubusercontent.com/87500491/147505377-ec756404-5393-473a-9856-354ca47b7ea6.png">

 # Model Training

+Training an object detection model requires quite a lot of processing power.
+To make the model training process more effective I utilised Google Colaboratory.
+It is ideal for me because they provide a free GPU to users.
+After gathering the training data and labeling the images i placed the images and XML files into a folder on my google drive and i started training the model.

 <img width="642" alt="Screenshot 2021-12-26 at 21 40 01" src="https://user-images.githubusercontent.com/87500491/147420660-b41b3760-eb42-4c44-a513-2d1da3adadb6.png">

 # Losses